 When Disneyland Paris reopens, a layered approach to health and safety measures will be implemented throughout the resort, including required wearing of face coverings and enhanced cleaning measures.

 To promote the health and safety of guests and Cast Members, guests ages eleven and older, all Cast Members and all third-party operators will be required to wear an appropriate face covering at all times except when eating.

 More than 2,000 sanitizing and hand washing stations will be available throughout the resort, especially at the entrances and exit of each attraction, boutique, restaurant and theater.

-Disneyland Paris will further increase the frequency of cleaning measures in addition to the standards of cleanliness already in place.
+Disneyland Paris will further increase the frequency of cleaning and disinfecting measures in addition to the standards of cleanliness already in place.
 Prior to reopening, the resort kitchens, sanitary facilities and attractions will undergo appropriate cleaning.
-Moving forward, increased cleaning and disinfection procedures will be in place in high-traffic areas such as handrails, tables, handles and restrooms.
+Moving forward, increased cleaning and disinfecting procedures will be in place in high-traffic areas such as handrails, tables, handles and restrooms.
 Overnight procedures will clean targeted areas.

 Expanded health and safety training for cast members

 As Disneyland® Paris welcomes guests back to the magic, its Cast Members will play a key role in guiding and explaining new measures to guests, answering any questions and encouraging everyone to follow measures to promote the health and safety of us all.